How Much Does a Flea Exterminator Cost?

 Flea bombs are canisters full of insecticide and propellant that are placed strategically in the home, opened, and left to fill the space with insecticide fog that will eventually settle and coat the surfaces of the home.
 Flea bombs are not as effective as other treatment methods, with some studies suggesting they don’t work at all—fleas generally burrow into carpets or fabric, or hide in crevices, and the fog can’t penetrate deeply enough to reach them.
 Flea bombs can be deployed by an exterminator, usually only for single-room small infestations, or purchased for home use.
 The total cost is between $100 and $200 for purchase and cleanup.

 Fumigation is the deployment of several flea foggers or flea bombs throughout the home, sometimes involving the tenting or sealing of the home.
-While this method can be quite effective for certain types of pests, fumigation alone isn’t the most effective method of exterminating fleas, and therefore it is often combined with other methods such as sprays.
-Fumigation costs for fleas generally fall between $175 and $300 unless the home requires tenting, in which case the cost is significantly higher.
+Some homeowners will opt to buy one of the best flea foggers available to nonprofessionals, but these tend to have limited effectiveness by comparison.
+While fumigation can be quite effective for certain types of pests, fumigation alone isn’t the most effective method of exterminating fleas, and therefore it is often combined with other methods such as sprays.
+Fumigation costs for fleas generally fall between $175 and $350 unless the home requires tenting, in which case the cost is significantly higher.

 Fleas are very vulnerable to heat.
 While they’re more active in warm, moist conditions, they simply don’t have the shells or bodies to withstand high heat.
 Heat treatment, therefore, is very effective in killing adult fleas, and it’s one of the few treatments that also kill eggs and larvae effectively.
 The cost is generally between $300 and $500, but this process is usually employed only when the infestation is limited to one room.
 The temperature in the room needs to be raised to more than 140 degrees Fahrenheit, so it’s not suitable for all situations, but when it is possible, heat treatment is quick and effective, and it doesn’t leave chemical residue on home surfaces.